waprin/waprin.github.io/_posts/2022-10-17-stop-worrying-love-frontend.md

 This blog post is intended for a specific type of software engineer.
 It’s a type of engineer that I used to be.
 An engineer who’s been brainwashed into thinking frontend development is somehow “inferior” to backend dev.

-In the past I’ve had thoughts like:
+In the past, I’ve had thoughts like:

-- Frontend is cool, but real computer science and engineering lives in the backend
+- Frontend is cool, but real computer science and engineering lives in the backend.
 - Frontend is cool, but the work is too commoditized by cheap offshore contractors and “bootcampers”
 - Frontend is cool, but the big and new opportunities are in more cutting-edge spaces like machine learning / AI , distributed systems, and blockchain